PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 - Event Hubs Capture allows you to store off data in blob storage or a data lake.
 - Captured data is written in the Apache Avro format.
 - Captured data does not use your egress quota as it reads directly from internal Event Hubs storage.
 - Scaling is controlled by throughput units.
-One throughput unit = 1 MB per second or 1000 events per second of ingress and twice that amount of egress.
+One throughput unit = 1 MB per second or 1000 events per second of ingress and 2 MB per second or 4096 events per second of egress.
 Standard Event Hubs can be configured for 1-20 throughput units (more can be requested through a support request).
 - Capture lets you configure a window to control capturing behavior.
 The window is a minimum size and time configuration with a "first wins policy," so the first trigger encountered causes a capture operation.
 Example: 15 minute, 100 MB capture window with 1 MB of data sent per second.
 The size window triggers before the time window.
 - Storage naming convention: {Namespace}/{EventHub}/{PartitionId}/{Year}/{Month}/{Day}/{Hour}/{Minute}/{Second}
   - Example: https://mystorageaccount.blob.core.windows.net/mycontainer/mynamespace/myeventhub/0/2017/12/08/03/03/17.avro